-The compressor is charged with the correct amount of oil at the factory.
+Compressors are charged with the correct amount of oil at the factory.

 Failure to follow this warning could result in death, serious personal injury and/or property damage.

 Never use air or gases containing oxygen for leak testing or for operating refrigerant compressors.
 Pressurized mixtures of air or gases containing oxygen can lead to an explosion.